 Scope

-This syllabus covers the requirement for VTS Operators to have a sufficient knowledge of the English language to be able to use VTS equipment, charts and other nautical publications, understand meteorological and oceanographic information and communicate with ships and allied services for VTS purposes, including the operation of contingency plans.
+This syllabus covers the requirement for VTS Operators to have a sufficient knowledge of the English language to be able to operate in the VTS environment, use VTS equipment, decision support tools and nautical publications communicate with ships and allied services for VTS purposes, and implement contingency plans.
+In addition, VTS Operators must have sufficient communication skills to understand meteorological and oceanographic information.

 Aims of Module 1